joeldudley/standalone-cordapp/README.md

   * Some tests are commented out because they cause the node to crash as part of normal execution.
 These can be re-enabled to test specific behaviour

+// TODO: ALSO DOCUMENT THE IMPLICIT TESTS (E.G. THE ADDITIONAL DEPENDENCIES)